Popular Autonomists

 The Popular Autonomists (Autonomisti Popolari, AP) are regionalist, autonomist and Christian-democratic political party in Trentino, Italy.

 The party was formed in 2017 by Walter Kaswalder, after his ejection from the Trentino Tyrolean Autonomist Party.

-In the 2018 provincial election the AP were part of the autonomist centre-right coalition, led by Maurizio Fugatti of Lega Nord Trentino, who was elected President of Trentino.
-For its part, the AP won 3.0% of the vote and Kaswalder was re-elected to the Provincial Council, of which he was elected president.
+In the 2018 provincial election, the AP were part of the autonomist centre-right coalition, led by Maurizio Fugatti of Lega Trentino, who was elected President of Trentino.
+The AP won 3.0% of the vote and Kaswalder was elected president of the Provincial Council.

+In the 2023 provincial election, the party ran in a joint list with the PATT and Trentino Project, in support of Fugatti's re-election.
+In the election, Fugatti was re-elected and the autonomist joint list obtained 8.2% of the vote and three councillors, including Kaswalder.